abitj/volunteerocksApp/README.md

 **How to run VolunteeRocks App:**
-* Go to addFunc directory
+* Go to app directory
 * Build the server by running the command < mvn spring-boot:run >
 * Go to a web browser and type in < localhost:8080 >